201hnguyen/cellularautomatasimulation/README.md

 * Error handling exists for if the user provides a non-xml file, if the simulation the user wants to run is not supported by the logic of a Simulation subclass, and if the grid in the xml file the user provides is not a valid grid (if the scanner reading in the grid finds that the dimensions of the grid do not match the size of the initial grid provided)
+* Hexagonal and triangle cells have been implemented
+* Error handling for badly-defined grids, for trying to run an unsupported simulation, or trying to read in a non-xml file

 ####Assumptions or Simplifications:
 The neighbor configuration in the xml file is the correct one for the current cell shape.